 What would you rather draw, a neat and tidy, perfectly aligned, brand new fence, or one that is higgledy-piggledy and falling down?

 We have an obsession with making everything look perfect and the result is bland.
 True character is to be had in the rough edges and wonky angles.

-Even if the shadows were never strong, making the darks darker can give the drawing some punch.
+Even if the shadows were never strong, making the darks darker can improve things and give the drawing some punch.

 I’ve found that exaggerating the detail works for me.
 I use a magnifying glass to see every tiny shape and try to draw them in.
 By concentrating my eye on the macro level, I inadvertently increase the contrast overall.

 I did this tortoise one scale at a time.
 Madness really, but the texture is everything.